Software Development Comprehensive Guide

 • Open-Closed Principle: Closed for modification but open for extension.
 Modifying the code makes other parts change.
 Code should not be altered for new changes and design should be preserved.

-• Liskov Substitution Principle: Componenets interacts through contract.
+• Liskov Substitution Principle: Components interacts through contract.

 • Interface Segregation Principle: A set of small pieces contribute to a much larger component.
 Break down the large interfaces into small ones if they are used by multiple classes.
 This means clients do not need to use unnecessary methods that they don't have.